yevgeniyilyin/aws-certification/machine-learning/machine-learning.md

 ❗ `SAGEMAKER_PROGRAM` is the only environmental variable that you must specify when you build your own container

+### Horovod
+- a distributed deep learning training framework for TensorFlow, Keras, PyTorch, and Apache MXNet
+- the primary motivation for this project is to make it easy to take a single-GPU training script and successfully scale it to train across many GPUs in parallel
+- Amazon SageMaker provides for TensorFlow model hosting and training, including fully managed distributed training with Horovod and parameter servers

 #### Production variants
 - test out multiple models on live traffic
 - variant weights - how to distribute traffic among them